forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 Increased immune protection induces a shift of the distribution of the viral loads towards lower values (respectively higher Ct values).
 This is illustrated as violin plot by [Pritchard et al](#summary-pritchard):
 ![viral load distribution violin plot Pritchard]

-> This are [Ct value plots](#ct-value-plots) so they are chopped of towards the detection limit and the actual viral load distribution would probably peak at 10 cp/milliliter which translates to an imaginary Ct value of 45 in the case of seropositive persons.
+> This are [Viral Load approximated by Ct values](#viral-load-by-ct-value) so they are chopped of towards the detection limit and the actual viral load distribution would probably peak at 10 cp/milliliter which translates to an imaginary Ct value of 45 in the case of seropositive persons.
 -->